maomlab/TRIAGED/scripts/README.md

  that all run Boltz2 jobs are contained in a single directory with predictions located in subdirectories.

+By default, if a parent is specified, it will be the first model in the written PDB.
+ If the `-ep` flag is specified, the PARENT structure will be excluded.

 #### Command-Line Arguments

 | Argument               | Type    | Required | Description                                                                 |